Terms and Conditions

 Personal Injury and Property Damage: Guests participate in all trip activities and use all supplier services at their own risk.
 While we contract with suppliers we believe to be reputable and competent, we cannot guarantee the safety of all activities, accommodations, or transportation, particularly in destinations where infrastructure, safety standards, or regulatory oversight may differ from Canadian standards.
 Guests are responsible for assessing their own physical capabilities and limitations before participating in any activities.
 Guests are required to obtain comprehensive travel insurance covering medical emergencies, personal injury, trip interruption, and other potential losses (see Section 8).

-Standard of Care: Momiji & Maple will exercise reasonable care and skill in arranging and coordinating your trip in accordance with industry standards for licensed travel agents in British Columbia creating packaged group experiences.
-However, we make no warranties or guarantees regarding the specific quality, features, or characteristics of supplier services beyond what is explicitly stated in the Journey Outline.
+Standard of Care: Momiji & Maple will exercise reasonable care and skill in selecting our DMC partner and coordinating your trip booking in accordance with industry standards for licensed travel agents in British Columbia.
+However, we make no warranties or guarantees regarding the specific quality, features, or characteristics of services provided by the DMC or its suppliers beyond what is explicitly stated in the Journey Outline.
 Guest satisfaction with accommodations, meals, activities, and other subjective aspects of travel may vary based on personal preferences and expectations.

 Assumption of Risk: By booking with Momiji & Maple, you acknowledge and agree that travel, particularly to international or remote destinations, inherently involves risks, including but not limited to the risk of illness, injury, property loss, delays, cancellations, and other unforeseen events.
 You voluntarily assume all such risks and agree to hold Momiji & Maple harmless for any resulting harm or loss, except where such harm or loss results from our gross negligence or willful misconduct.